 By signing this application, you have stated under penalty of perjury (28 USC section 1746) that all information and documentation submitted with this application are complete, true and correct.
 You have also authorized the release of any information from the records associated with the regional center, that USCIS may need to determine the regional center’s eligibility for designation, and you have consented to USCIS verifying such information.

-The Department of Homeland Security (DHS) has the authority to verify any information you submit to establish eligibility for regional center designation at any time.
+The U.S. Department of Homeland Security (DHS) has the authority to verify any information you submit to establish eligibility for regional center designation at any time.
 USCIS’ legal authority to verify this information is in 8 USC sections 1103, 1155, and 1357; the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 1993 Pub.
 L. No. 102-395, section 610, 106 Stat 1828, 1874 (1992) (as amended); and 8 CFR Parts 103, 204, 205, and 287.
 To ensure compliance with applicable laws and authorities, USCIS may verify information before or after this application is decided.

 Agency verification methods may include, but are not limited to: review of public records and information; contact via written correspondence, the Internet, facsimile, other electronic transmission, or telephone; unannounced physical site inspections of residences and locations of employment; and interviews.
 USCIS will use information obtained through verification to assess your compliance with the laws and to determine eligibility for regional center designation.